alanshaw/markdown-pdf/README.md

-  -f, --paper-format [format]            'A3', 'A4', 'A5', 'Legal', 'Letter' or 'Tabloid' -r, --paper-orientation [orientation]  'portrait' or 'landscape' -b, --paper-border [measurement]       Supported dimension units are: 'mm', 'cm', 'in', 'px' -d, --render-delay [millis]            Delay before rendering the PDF (give HTML and CSS a chance to load) -o, --out [path]                       Path of where to save the PDF
+  -f, --paper-format [format]            'A3', 'A4', 'A5', 'Legal', 'Letter' or 'Tabloid' -r, --paper-orientation [orientation]  'portrait' or 'landscape' -b, --paper-border [measurement]       Supported dimension units are: 'mm', 'cm', 'in', 'px' -d, --template [html5bp]               The template to use.
+Either 'html5bp' or 'htmlbootstrap' -d, --render-delay [millis]            Delay before rendering the PDF (give HTML and CSS a chance to load) -o, --output-path [path]               Path of where to save the PDF
+  <html-file-path>                       Path of the html file to convert
 ```